Chancellorship of Winston Churchill

-Winston Churchill was made Chancellor of the Exchequer in 1924 by Prime Minister Stanley Baldwin and served until 1929, presenting five budgets.
+Winston Churchill was appointed Chancellor of the Exchequer in 1924 and served until 1929.
+He presented five budgets during his chancellorship.
 He was initially sceptical about advice from the Bank of England and leading economists to implement a return to the gold standard.
 In April 1925, however, he agreed to include the measure in his first budget.
 It resulted in deflation and unemployment, and was a catalyst to the miners' strike that led to the General Strike of 1926.
 Churchill's other policies as Chancellor included free trade, a reduction in the rate of local taxation, lowering the pension age and support for coal miners and the mining industry.

 Appointment

 Having been a Member of Parliament (MP) since October 1900, Winston Churchill lost his seat at the November 1922 general election and was out of Parliament for nearly two years until successfully standing at Epping in the October 1924 general election.
 He had been a member of the Liberal Party since May 1904 but he now agreed to rejoin the Conservative Party, who were victorious in the 1924 election, and was appointed Chancellor of the Exchequer by the new Prime Minister, Stanley Baldwin.

 Churchill was actually second choice for the Treasury as Baldwin initially offered it to Neville Chamberlain, who declined because he wished to serve as Minister of Health, furthering his ambitions of reform in not only health but also housing, local government and the elimination of poverty.
 Roy Jenkins commented that, the appointment being a surprise, it should have inculcated in Churchill both a respect for Conservative Party ideals and a cautionary approach to a job that he knew little about.
 Churchill's self-confidence, however, was so pronounced that he showed no such respect or caution.
 In August 1925, Chamberlain sent a letter to Baldwin in which he described Churchill as "mercurial" and "(not) what he was expected to be".
 In addition, however, he praised Churchill's sense of humour, his vitality, his loyalty and greatest of all his oratory – "a tower of debating strength in the House of Commons".

 Becoming Chancellor on 6 November 1924, Churchill moved into 11 Downing Street and formally rejoined the Conservative Party.
 He was due to present his first budget on 28 April 1925.
 He had always subscribed to economic liberalism and, as Chancellor, he intended to pursue his free trade principles.
 In January 1925, he negotiated a series of war repayments, both from the UK to the US, and from other countries to the UK.